 2. Give your app a USP

-Similarly, given that many app users feel there are limited benefits to downloading a brand’s app over using its mobile-optimised website, marketers need to focus on providing a reason that inspires people to download.
+Many app users feel there are limited benefits to downloading a brand’s app over using its mobile-optimised website.
+Marketers need to focus on providing a reason that inspires people to download.
 This USP could be unique offers for products purchased via the app, app-based loyalty programmes or new features that simplify and add value to a user’s daily habits.

 One app that has strove to provide users with an added-value experience is cloud storage service Dropbox.
 According to an article by Mobile Marketing Magazine, Dropbox has recently unveiled a series of new app features ‘aimed at making it easier for users to collaborate on content while on the move.’
 These features include ‘bring[ing] together file activity with file previews, with users able to pull up a list of events including edits, shares and viewer history with one tap’ and a ‘centralised Home screen has been added to the mobile app that brings users straight to their most important items, with starred files and recent work gathered into one place.’

 By focusing on utility and simplification of in-app navigation, Dropbox has sought to make its app indispensable to commuters, overstretched managers and any busy worker who wants their documents available at their fingertips.
-By tapping into the demand for instant gratification and increased productivity, Dropbox has cleverly positioned its app in terms of clear benefits to the customer.
+Dropbox tap into the demand for instant gratification and increased productivity.
+They have cleverly positioned their app in terms of clear benefits to the customer.

 3. Measure to improve your app